-Medicare Eligibility Simplified
+Simplifying Medicare Eligibility

-There can be a lot of confusion when it comes to who qualifies for Medicare and when can they get it.
+There can be a lot of confusion when it comes to who qualifies for Medicare and when they can get it.
 For most, eligibility for Medicare starts the month an individual turns 65.
-You must also be a citizen of the United States or have been a legal resident for at least 5 years.
+You must be a citizen of the United States or have been a legal resident for at least 5 years.

-Other qualified for Medicare under the age of 65 if:
+You can qualify for Medicare under the age of 65 if:

-- you are permanently disabled and you have been receiving Social Security disability income benefits for 24 months.
+- You are permanently disabled and you have been receiving Social Security disability income benefits for 24 months.

-- you have end-stage renal disease (kidney failure that requires dialysis or or kidney transplant)
+- You have end-stage renal disease (kidney failure that requires dialysis or or kidney transplant).

-- you have Amyotrophic Lateral Sclerosis (ALS), also called “Lou Gehrig’s Disease”
+- You have Amyotrophic Lateral Sclerosis (ALS), also called Lou Gehrig’s Disease.

 Medicare Eligibility In Depth